Th3F4ult/3dMathRunningGame-Godot/README.md

 - That's it???
 - :3
 - Touch controls!
 Touch the right side to move to the right, the left to... well, you can guess
+- Ending screen (Can easily be re-implemented with ads (Watch ad to get x reward))

 What's missing: